digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/upgrade/account.rst

 Account Upgrade
 ###############

-This tutorial presents a scenario where a custodian offers its clients to *voluntarily* upgrade their "old" `Account` contracts to a "new" version.
+This tutorial presents a scenario where a custodian offers its clients the option to *voluntarily* upgrade their "old" `Account` contracts to a "new" version.
 The focus is on demonstrating the process of such a voluntary upgrade.